darthrob6625/Capstone_Project/README.md

 ## ↗️ Expected Results

-The ultimate goal is to develop a model capable of achieving accuracy rates approaching 90 percent while incorporating strategies to mitigate overfitting.
+The ultimate goal is to develop a model capable of achieving accuracy rates approaching 75% while incorporating strategies to mitigate overfitting.
 This model is intended to accurately predict a member’s health plan selection with a high degree of reliability, consistent with the outlined methodology.

 ##  📋 Project Workflow
 1. Data check